shoutenji/MKDict/README.md

 A Japanese-English dictionary based off Jim Breen's JMDict http://www.edrdg.org/jmdict/j_jmdict.html

 ## Overview
 A stand alone PHP application that generates the database used in the Android app Manakyun.
-Running as a cron job, this app will download the latest JMDict file, parse it, and insert any changes relative to the previous version into the database.
+This app will download the latest JMDict file, parse it, and insert any changes relative to the previous version into the database.

 ## Features
 * Requires PHP 7.0